 BO27938 (KATHERINE)

-BO27938 (KATHERINE) was a randomized, multicenter, open-label trial of 1486 patients with HER2-positive, early breast cancer with residual invasive tumor (patients who had not achieved pathological complete response (pCR)) in the breast and/or axillary lymph nodes following completion of preoperative systemic therapy that included chemotherapy and HER2-targeted therapy.
+BO27938 (KATHERINE) was a randomised, multicentre, open-label trial of 1486 patients with HER2-positive, early breast cancer with residual invasive tumour (patients who had not achieved pathological complete response (pCR)) in the breast and/or axillary lymph nodes following completion of preoperative systemic therapy that included chemotherapy and HER2-targeted therapy.
 Patients may have received more than one HER2-targeted therapy.
 Patients received radiotherapy and/or hormonal therapy concurrent with study treatment as per local guidelines.
-Breast tumor samples were required to show HER2 overexpression defined as 3+ IHC or ISH amplification ratio ≥ 2.0 determined at a central laboratory.
-Patients were randomized (1:1) to receive trastuzumab or trastuzumab emtansine.
-Randomization was stratified by clinical stage at presentation (operable vs. inoperable), hormone receptor status, preoperative HER2-directed therapy (trastuzumab, trastuzumab plus additional HER2-directed agent[s]), and pathological nodal status evaluated after preoperative therapy.
+Breast tumour samples were required to show HER2 overexpression defined as 3+ IHC or ISH amplification ratio ≥ 2.0 determined at a central laboratory.
+Patients were randomised (1:1) to receive trastuzumab or trastuzumab emtansine.
+Randomisation was stratified by clinical stage at presentation (operable vs. inoperable), hormone receptor status, preoperative HER2-directed therapy (trastuzumab, trastuzumab plus additional HER2-directed agent[s]), and pathological nodal status evaluated after preoperative therapy.

 Trastuzumab emtansine was given intravenously at 3.6 mg/kg on Day 1 of a 21-day cycle.
 Trastuzumab was given intravenously at 6 mg/kg on Day 1 of a 21-day cycle.
 Patients were treated with trastuzumab emtansine or trastuzumab for a total of 14 cycles unless there was recurrence of disease, withdrawal of consent, or unacceptable toxicity, whichever occurred first.
 Patients who discontinued trastuzumab emtansine could complete the duration of their intended study treatment up to 14 cycles of HER2-directed therapy with trastuzumab if appropriate based on toxicity considerations and investigator discretion.

 The primary efficacy endpoint of the study was Invasive Disease-Free Survival (IDFS).
-IDFS was defined as the time from the date of randomization to first occurrence of ipsilateral invasive breast tumor recurrence, ipsilateral local or regional invasive breast cancer recurrence, distant recurrence, contralateral invasive breast cancer, or death from any cause.
+IDFS was defined as the time from the date of randomisation to first occurrence of ipsilateral invasive breast tumour recurrence, ipsilateral local or regional invasive breast cancer recurrence, distant recurrence, contralateral invasive breast cancer, or death from any cause.
 Additional endpoints included IDFS including second primary non-breast cancer, disease-free survival (DFS), overall survival (OS), and distant recurrence-free interval (DRFI).

-Patient demographics and baseline tumor characteristics were balanced between treatment arms.
+Patient demographics and baseline tumour characteristics were balanced between treatment arms.
 The median age was approximately 49 years (range 23-80 years), 72.8% were White, 8.7% were Asian and 2.7% were Black or African American.
 All but 5 patients were women; 3 men were included in the trastuzumab arm and 2 in the trastuzumab emtansine arm.
 22.5 percent of patients were enrolled in North America, 54.2% in Europe and 23.3% throughout the rest of the world.
-Tumor prognostic characteristics including hormone receptor status (positive: 72.3%, negative: 27.7%), clinical stage at presentation (inoperable: 25.3%, operable: 74.8%) and pathological nodal status after preoperative therapy (node positive: 46.4%, node negative or not evaluated: 53.6%) were similar in the study arms.
+Tumour prognostic characteristics including hormone receptor status (positive: 72.3%, negative: 27.7%), clinical stage at presentation (inoperable: 25.3%, operable: 74.8%) and pathological nodal status after preoperative therapy (node positive: 46.4%, node negative or not evaluated: 53.6%) were similar in the study arms.

 The majority of the patients (76.9%) had received an anthracycline-containing neoadjuvant chemotherapy regimen.19.5% percent of patients received another HER2-targeted agent in addition to trastuzumab as a component of neoadjuvant therapy; 93.8% of these patients received pertuzumab.
 All of the patients had received taxanes as part of neoadjuvant chemotherapy.

-A clinically meaningful and statistically significant improvement in IDFS was observed in patients who received trastuzumab emtansine compared with trastuzumab (HR = 0.50, 95% CI [0.39, 0.64], p <0.0001.
-Estimates of 3 years IDFS rates were 88.3% vs. 77.0% in trastuzumab emtansine vs. trastuzumab arms, respectively.
-See Table 6 and Figure 1.
+At the time of primary analysis, a statistically significant improvement in IDFS was observed in patients who received trastuzumab emtansine compared with trastuzumab, see Table 6.